malak-100/adam-rpm-repo/README.md

 It is for student management.
-You can input students' files, exam marks, and previous year marks, as well as teachers' files in a specific format.
+You can input students' files, exam marks, and previous year marks, as well as teachers' files in a specific format , for experiment you can use the files lists in data dir above(by defaults but you can insert others files ).

 For the students' file, each line should be as follows: